directus/directus/docs/cloud/glossary.md

 ## Accounts

-Accounts are the term for your super-administrator Cloud Dashboard Profile, used to create and join Teams, pay bills, and manage Projects.
+Accounts are the term for your SuperAdmin cloud dashboard profile, used to create and join Teams, pay bills, and manage Projects.
 See the [Overview](/cloud/overview) to learn how Accounts, Teams and Projects inter-relate.
 Read the [Accounts documentation](/cloud/accounts) to learn how to manage Accounts.

 :::tip Accounts vs Users